mikependon/RepoDB.NET/pages/docs.md

 #### Methods

-Below are the methods available.
+Below are the list of methods available.

 ###### Execute Methods

-Below are the list of *Execute* methods that you can use.
+Below are the list of execute-methods available.
 It support all RDBMS data providers.

 - [ExecuteNonQuery](/operation/executenonquery)
 - [ExecuteQuery](/operation/executequery)